 Bad habits and incorrect posture lead to short term aches and pains in the back or neck, as well as upper limb problems such as tennis elbow or shoulder tendinitis.
 Unchecked, these short-term aches can turn into profound longer term injury that can substantially impact daily life and consequently take much longer to recover from.

-The perfect workstation position allows all the body’s joints to be aligned in a neutral position, therefore avoiding static or awkward posture, repetitive motion, unnecessary leading forwards or bending down, or unnecessary gripping of equipment.
+The perfect workstation position allows all the body’s joints to be aligned in a neutral position, therefore avoiding static or awkward posture, repetitive motion, unnecessary leaning forwards or bending down, or unnecessary gripping of equipment.

 Workstation ergonomics can be extended to consider your home environment also.
 If you sit frequently on the sofa or in bed using computers or digital devices, or if you drive long distances very frequently, then you are again placing unnatural pressure on joints within the body that overtime can lead to Gradual Onset injury.